1. Levels of solid state properties: Role of different levels during pharmaceutical development

 22. Ethics and Legal Protection of Uses of Computer Applications in Pharmaceutical Research

-Dosage Form Design Parameters, Volume II examines the history as well as the current state of the field within pharmaceutical sciences and concisely explains the history of dosage form design including key developments.
-The contents are extrapolated to include drug development issues, scale up of formulations, regulatory issues and intellectual property.
-It also incorporates solid state properties and polymorphism.
-Written by experts in the field, this volume within the Advances in Pharmaceutical Product Development and Research series deepens understanding of dosage form design parameters within the pharmaceutical sciences industry and research, as well as chemical engineering.
-Each chapter delves into a particular aspect of this fundamental field to cover the principles, methodologies and technologies employed by pharmaceutical scientists.
-This book provides a comprehensive examination suitable for researchers and advanced students working in the pharmaceutical, cosmetics, biotechnology, and related industries as well as advanced students in these fields.
+Dosage Form Design Parameters, Volume II, examines the history and current state of the field within the pharmaceutical sciences, presenting key developments.
+Content includes drug development issues, the scale up of formulations, regulatory issues, intellectual property, solid state properties and polymorphism.
+Written by experts in the field, this volume in the Advances in Pharmaceutical Product Development and Research series deepens our understanding of dosage form design parameters.
+Chapters delve into a particular aspect of this fundamental field, covering principles, methodologies and the technologies employed by pharmaceutical scientists.
+In addition, the book contains a comprehensive examination suitable for researchers and advanced students working in pharmaceuticals, cosmetics, biotechnology and related industries.

-- Examines the history and most recent developments in drug dosage forms for pharmaceutical sciences
+- Examines the history and recent developments in drug dosage forms for pharmaceutical sciences

-- Focus on physicochemical aspects, prefomulation solid state properties and polymorphism
+- Focuses on physicochemical aspects, prefomulation solid state properties and polymorphism

-- Contains extensive references for further discovery and learning appropriate for advanced undergraduate and graduate students, as well as those needing a quick understanding of drug dosage design
+- Contains extensive references for further discovery and learning that are appropriate for advanced undergraduates, graduate students and those interested in drug dosage design

 Researchers and postgraduate students in the field of Pharmaceutics.
-Also appropriate for those in the pharmaceutical industry, scientists from chemical engineering, and those in drug discovery and development
+Appropriate for those in the pharmaceutical industry, scientists from chemical engineering, and those in drug discovery and development

 - No. of pages: